 Center for HIV and Research in Mental Health (CHARM)

-CHARM (P30MH116867) seeks to reduce the impact of mental health and minority health disparities across the HIV prevention and care continua in areas of the U.S. that are heavily impacted by HIV/AIDS.
+CHARM (P30MH116867) seeks to reduce the impact of mental health and health inequities across the HIV prevention and care continua in areas of the U.S. that are heavily impacted by HIV/AIDS.
 Our focus is to:

 We offer the expertise and resources to strengthen mental health-related HIV prevention and care research and reduce the impact of mental health disparities as barriers to behavioral and biobehavioral approaches in HIV prevention and care.